CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (3) The fact that one or more terms of a proposed bargain are left open or uncertain may show that a manifestation of intention is not intended to be understood as an offer or as an acceptance.

->Define automatisation of this sub-process to deal with, reduce, or suppress ambiguity or uncertainty, which should include defintion of breach and of remedy, subject to this sub-process relevance  in an AAS context under AALE process.
+>Define automatisation of this _**sub-process to deal with, reduce, or suppress ambiguity or uncertainty,**_ which should include definition of breach and of remedy, subject to this _**sub-process relevance in an AAS context under AALE process.**_

 ### § 34.
 Certainty and Choice of Terms; Effect of Performance or Reliance